tine-groupware/broadcasthub/README.md

 ### End to end tests ###
 Run `npm run-script e2etest` to execute the end to end tests.
+Broadcasthub env `ENABLE_MULTITENANCY_MODE` has to be set to `false` for testing single tenancy mode and in an other run to `true` for testing multi tennancy mode.
 These tests require an external Redis, an external Tine 2.0 JSON API and an external already running Tine 2.0 Broadcasthub.
 In addition the test domains used in the multi-tenancy tests need to point to the external Tine 2.0 JSON API.
 If you run the tests locally and use the Tine 2.0 docker setup then you can edit your `/etc/hosts` file and resolve the test domains to 127.0.0.1:

         127.0.0.1   tenant1.my-domain.test
         127.0.0.1   tenant2.my-domain.test